 They suggest that it had been practiced prior to Christianity, gone underground, and is now experiencing a revival.

 This is too big a topic to squeeze into this page, so it gets its own.
 Check out this article on the History of Wicca

 to find out....

 Related Pagan Religions

-And Wicca is not sitting out there alone in a field, even if it is a recent arrival.
+And Wicca is not sitting out there alone in a field.

 Wicca does have ties to other nature religions and shamanic traditions.
 Its development is closely tied in with similar religions such as

 In fact, there's a considerable amount of overlap, and it is not always possible to draw a firm line between one and the other.